Is Flow Matching Just Trajectory Replay for Sequential Data?: Empirical Results

 \subsection{Probabilistic Forecasting}

 Next, we demonstrate that our model performs well in probabilistic forecasting.
-A key advantage of generative models in forecasting is that the stochastic component naturally incorporates uncertainty into predictions, making probabilistic forecasting a well-suited task.
-In the probabilistic forecasting experiment, we compare our model with a fully trained vanilla flow matching model \cite{lipman2022flow}.
+A key advantage of generative models is that they naturally incorporate uncertainty into predictions, making probabilistic forecasting a well-suited task.
+We compare our model with a fully trained vanilla flow matching model \cite{lipman2022flow}.
 For the data settings, we follow the conditional generation setting to generate 20 trajectories of length 812 with a granularity of 100 points per Lyapunov time from 135 chaotic systems in \texttt{dysts}.
 The trajectories are divided into 312 observed time points and 500 testing points.
 For each trajectory, we generate 50 different predictions for probabilistic evaluation.

-To evaluate the quality of probabilistic forecasts, we use sMAPE and the Continuous Ranked Probability Score (CRPS), a key metric to evaluate probabilistic forecasts, measuring the precision of an entire predicted probability distribution against an actual outcome.
+To evaluate the quality of probabilistic forecasts, we use sMAPE and the Continuous Ranked Probability Score (CRPS).
 Examples and results of the probabilistic forecast are presented in Fig.~\ref{fig:ProbabilisticForecast}.
 Our training free model outperforms the fully trained vanilla flow matching models in terms of CRPS.
 From Fig.~\ref{fig:ProbabilisticForecastSub1} and Fig.~\ref{fig:ProbabilisticForecastSub2}, we can see that our training free models still have good forecast quality until 3 Lyapunov times, and give reasonable probabilistic forecast result after 4 Lyapunov times.
 We will evaluate the long term forecasting ability of our training free model in Sec.~\ref{subsec:LongTermAttractorReconstruction}.